hagenimanasamuel/stock-app/README.md

 # stock-app
-this is the stock app which is used in the management of the stock such as recording and keeping items and products
+this is the stock app which is used in the management of the stock such as recording and keeping items and products and it is developed by HAGENIMANA Samuel